 How Much Does A Divorce Cost In The UK?

-Before you can obtain the document, you need to go through a few different stages first and consider the divorce costs you will face.
-Firstly you need to have been married for at least one year, before you can get divorced.
-If your relationship is not going to last any longer, this could be the next viable step to take.
+Before you can obtain the decree absolute, you need to go through a few different stages.
+You need to have been married in the UK for at least one year before you can get divorced.

 Filing for divorce costs £550, and the money needs to be paid so the process can be started.
 The divorce petition form should be filled out with details of your name, address, your former partners name and address, and your marriage certificate.